youssefhamza80/ConnectedVehicles/README.md

 This discovery service also provides a dashboard with some useful information about registered services and their statuses as shown below.

-I am using [Netflix Eureka](https://github.com/Netflix/eureka) as registry/discovery server.
+[Netflix Eureka](https://github.com/Netflix/eureka) is used as registry/discovery server for this solution.

 ![Discovery Service Dashboard](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Discovery.JPG?raw=true)